 We hope you enjoy perusing the website and find that Baines is a school you and your child would want to be part of.
-If it is, then please contact Mrs Keighley, our bursar, on the above number to make an appointment to see either myself or Mr Leah.
+If it is, then please contact Mrs Goksu, our bursar, on the above number to make an appointment to see either myself or Mr Leah.

 I look forward to meeting you in the very near future.

 To find out more about us, then please follow the links.
 If you require paper copies of any of the documents found here, please contact the office.